21 Nov 2019 by SeanRecently I set up a fully encrypted Linux install alongside Windows using LVM to

 $ sudo lvextend -l +100%FREE /dev/VGencryptedubuntu/LVencryptedubuntuROOT

-If you don’t want to give it all the available space, man
+If you don’t want to give it all the available space, man will be your friend

 (now that’s a sentence amirite?).